zhguanw/lin-analyzer/README.md

      PATH = %PATH:your_path_to\Microsoft Visual Studio 13.0\VC\bin
 (d).
 Open zlibvc.sln using vs2013 located at your_path_to\zlib-1.2.8\contrib\vstudio\vc11
 (e).
 Open properties of zlibstat project and remove "ZLIB_WINAPI;" from  "Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions"
 (f).
-If we generate 64-bit lin-profiler, then we also need to generate 64-bit zlib library.
-To do this, we need to Open "Configuration Manager" and change "Win32" to "x64" under "Platform"
+If you generate 64-bit lin-analyzer, then you also need to generate 64-bit zlib library.
+To do this, you need to Open "Configuration Manager" and change "Win32" to "x64" under "Platform"
 (g).
 Build the static library.
 (h).
-After successfully building the zlib static library, we need to specify its absolute path for ZLIB_INCLUDE_DIRS and ZLIB_LIBRARY variables in cmake.
+After successfully building the zlib static library, you need to specify its absolute path for ZLIB_INCLUDE_DIRS and ZLIB_LIBRARY variables in cmake.
 ```

 * Install cmake 2.8.12.2